runtimeverification/haskell-backend/docs/2022-04-07-Total-Corectness-All-Path-Reachability-Proofs.md

   needed to complete their proof; this induces a dependency relation
 - claims which are part of a dependency cycle (including self-dependencies) would need to be specified together as a "claim group"
-- a claim group would need to provide a metric on their input variables, which would be used as part of the decreasingness guard whenever one tries to apply a claim from the group during the proof of one the claims in the group
+- a claim group would need to provide a metric on their input variables;
+  this metric must decrease whenever one tries to apply a claim from the group while proving a claim from the same group

 A claim group would be something like
 ```